riga/CMSSW-DNN/README.md

 #### TensorFlow in `cmsRun` config files

 Please make sure you do not import the TensorFlow python module in a CMSSW Python configuration files.
-TensorFlow will crash when it is loaded again within C++ code.
+TensorFlow will crash when it is loaded again within the same process via C++.
 Currently, there is no way to shutdown the TensorFlow environment within Python.

 #### Multi-threading